launchdarkly-labs/ld-core-demo/MIGRATION_GUIDE.md

 Once you've verified the planned changes look correct, run again with:
    - Set "dryrun" to "false" to apply the changes

+**Important**: The migration runs in the GitHub Actions environment where it has access to the Kubernetes cluster via configured secrets.
+Do not attempt to run the migration commands locally.

 2. **Verify Migration**